 So, what can you do as soon as you spot a red flag?

-2- Same thing in business partnerships, when you spot a red flag, share your expectations and what you do not like with your partner.
+2- The same thing in business partnerships, when you spot a red flag, share your expectations and what you do not like with your partner.
 If nothing changes then take the decision immediately to break the partnership and search for another one who can meet your expectations.

 3- If you are an employee, and you spotted the first signs of instability of your employer, or you heard rumors -just rumors- about something that maybe does not look like that it will affect you, then start updating your Resume and open some discussions with headhunters and keep an eye on potential opportunities in the job market so that if something bad happens you do not say I expected that to happen but I am not prepared (p.s: please make sure that you understand this correctly.
 I didn't tell you to jump from the boat because your company is facing some challenges.
 I said ''in case this instability affected you'' and something bad happens such as your employer laying you off).

-If you found this Episode useful, then share it with your family and friends.
+And remember, if you found this article useful, then share it with your family and friends.